Lurker00/DX80-firmware/release/README.md

 This change is only a parameter to the kernel with the correct value of the partition start offset.
 It does *not* re-partition the flash.
 It does not prevent to install an official or any other firmware version after that.

-**Note:** If you flash a firmware with a partition table different from the previous one, the process takes two steps, with automatic reboot in between, and the second step (actually the firmware update) is always performed in GUI mode, even if you started the firmware update from the recovery console.
+**Note:** The firmware update process may take two steps, with automatic reboot in between, and the second step (actually the firmware update) is always performed in GUI mode, even if you started the firmware update from the recovery console.
+This happens due to kernel parameters changed.

 ##8.
 USB Device names fixed